microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 # Introduction

 We are excited to announce the new version of the OpenAPI.NET library!
 OpenAPI.NET v2 is a major update to the OpenAPI.NET library.
 This release includes a number of performance improvements, API enhancements, and support for OpenAPI v3.1.

+> [!WARNING]
+> If you are using this library with ASP.NET Core version `< 10.0` then you must remain on version `1.x` as it's not compatible.

 ## The biggest update ever

 Since the release of the first version of the OpenAPI.NET library in 2018, there has not been a major version update to the library.
 With the addition of support for OpenAPI v3.1 it was necessary to make some breaking changes.
-With this opportunity, we have taken the time to make some other improvements to the library, based on the experience we have gained supporting a large community of users for the last six years .
+With this opportunity, we have taken the time to make some other improvements to the library, based on the experience we have gained supporting a large community of users for the last six years.

 ## Performance Improvements